wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-flows/includes/1-flow-introduction.md

 ![Screenshot of the same tweet in an Excel spreadsheet.](../media/excel-tweets.png)

-Also, you can automate approval loops for things like vacation requests on a SharePoint list.
+Also, you can automate approval loops for things like vacation requests on a list.

 ![Screenshot of a list of vacation requests in SharePoint.](../media/vacation-requests.png)